Mortgages

 How much can you borrow?

-Lenders need to be confident you can comfortably afford your mortgage, insurance and bills each month.
-You’ll also need sufficient savings to cover any unexpected build related expenses.
+Lenders need to be confident that you can comfortably afford your mortgage, insurance, and bills each month.
+You’ll also need sufficient savings to cover any unexpected build-related expenses.

 • A first time buyer can usually borrow 4 x their salary